Section 13 of the Constitution of Australia: Whole-senate elections

 Apart from the first election, whole-senate elections have been a consequence of a double dissolution where both houses were dissolved to address a deadlock.

 Following the first election, several methods of allocating short and long terms were considered (including drawing lots), but the method eventually adopted was that the first three senators (of six) to be elected in each state received six-year terms, and those with fewer votes received three-year terms.
 The senate has continued to allocate the longer terms to the first-elected senators from each state following every whole-senate election.

 Electoral system

 The electoral system used in the senate can affect the allocation of long and short terms after a double dissolution.

 From 1901 the method of voting for the Senate was block voting, where each elector voted for as many candidates as there were vacancies.
-This system tended to result in all senators from a state belonging to the same party, the extreme of which was in the 1943 election where all 18 senators were members of the Labor party, with the following election in 1946 returning 15 of 18 senators for Labor, save for 2 Liberal and 1 Country senators from Queensland, meaning that from 1947-50 Labor held 33 of the 36 Senate seats.
+This system tended to result in all senators from a state belonging to the same party, the extreme of which was in the 1943 election where all 18 senators were members of the Labor party, with the following election in 1946 returning 15 of 18 senators for Labor, save for 2 Liberal and 1 Country senators from Queensland, meaning that from 1947 to 1950 Labor held 33 of the 36 Senate seats.
 The system did, however, make the allocation of terms simple.
 Thus in 1901 and 1914, the Senate resolved that the first three candidates elected would receive the long term.